 Under the leadership of Ajmel Puthawala, MD, medical director of radiation oncology services, the center offers patients needing radiation therapy comprehensive care from a team of renowned experts.
 In addition to brachytherapy and hyperthermia, the center will feature state-of-the-art technology, including a RapidArc™ linear accelerator.
 This sophisticated device delivers targeted radiation with greater speed and precision than do traditional forms of intensity modulated radiation therapy (IMRT).

 “During a RapidArc treatment, the linear accelerator travels in a 360-degree arc around the patient,” says Anil Sharma, PhD, head of medical physics at Orange Coast.
 The speed of its rotation and the shape and intensity of the radiation beam are continually regulated so they precisely match the contour and depth of the tumor.
 Accuracy to within 2 to 3 millimeters is assured using images from an onboard CT scanner.
 The entire treatment takes about two minutes.

-Orange Coast Memorial is the only hospital-based location in Orange County with a CyberKnife.
+Orange Coast Medical Center is the only hospital-based location in Orange County with a CyberKnife.
 “This revolutionary instrument beams powerful, precisely targeted radiation at tumors once considered untreatable,” says Dr. Puthawala.
-The CyberKnife and other radiation therapies are located in Orange Coast Memorial’s Patient Care Pavilion.
+The CyberKnife and other radiation therapies are located in Orange Coast Medical Center’s Patient Care Pavilion.
 This state-of-the-art facility is home to internationally recognized cancer specialists and resources dedicated to the prevention, diagnosis and treatment of cancer.